Kewaskum, Wisconsin: History

 While the first settlers were primarily farmers, the village of Kewaskum traces its origins to J. H. Myer, who settled on a horseshoe bend in the Milwaukee River in 1852 and later built a sawmill and a gristmill.
 The settlement, which was originally known as "Myer's Mill" and later as "Kewaskum Center," soon became a market town with a general store and a blacksmith shop serving the local farmers.
 The first religious services were held in private homes, and in 1862 the Catholic villagers constructed a church.
 A German Methodist church was built in 1866 and a Lutheran church was built in 1868.
 In 1873, the Chicago and North Western Railway completed a line from Milwaukee to Fond du Lac with a station in Kewaskum.
 The community's rail connections caused the local economy to grow and prosper as new businesses, including hotels, stores, and grain elevators opened around the station.
 The Village of Kewaskum incorporated in 1895.

 While the village economy was primarily agricultural in the 19th and early 20th centuries, Kewaskum became increasingly industrialized throughout the 1900s.
 In 1919, Adolph L. Rosenheimer founded the Kewaskum Aluminum Company in the village to manufacture aluminum cookware.
 During World War II, the company made aluminum products for military use, before being acquired by Enterprise Aluminum Company of Ohio in 1945.
 The company was renamed Regal Ware in 1951, and through acquisitions of aluminum companies in Wisconsin, Illinois, Ohio, and Mississippi, moved into the international high-end consumer cookware market.

-The community's population grew during the post–World War II economic expansion, leading the village to annex land from the Town of Kewaskum for new commercial and residential developments.
-The village first annexed land in 1959 and again in twenty of the next forty-six years.
-Additionally, Kewaskum annexed a noncontiguous parcel of land in the Town of Auburn in Fond du Lac County in 1963.
+Regal Ware was sold to Vernon Hills, Illinois-based Focus Products Group which took the name West Bend Housewares.
+Kewaskum's population grew during the post–World War II economic expansion, leading the village to annex land from the town of Kewaskum for new commercial and residential developments.
+The village first annexed land in 1959 and again in 20 of the next 46 years.
+Additionally, Kewaskum annexed a noncontiguous parcel of land in the town of Auburn in Fond du Lac County in 1963.

 Government

-The village of Kewaskum's local government consists of an elected Board President and six Board Trustees, as well as a hired village administrator.
-The Board President and Trustee term is 2 years.
+The village of Kewaskum's local government consists of an elected board president and six board trustees, as well as a hired village administrator.
+The board president and trustee terms are two years.